Letters of Recommendation

-- A UW postdoc fellow (or potential fellow) must provide a reference from his/her fellowship director and research or lab mentor
+- A UW postdoc fellow or resident must have a reference letter from both the fellowship director and research mentor (if known) stating

-certifying that the applicant will be allowed release time to attend class on a regular basis.
-This requires flexible clinic/lab schedules
+unequivocally that the applicant will have release time from clinical and research responsibilities that enable him/her to attend all classes on a regular

-because core course times vary depending on the quarter.
-The first year requires class attendance 5 days/week.
+days/week.
+Flexibility in the clinic/lab schedules is necessary because core course times vary depending on the quarter.

 For Recommenders of Applicants to the Epidemiology Department, University of Washington:

-- Each recommender will receive a system-generated email request to submit an on-line reference (much preferred to paper) so he or she
+- Each recommender will receive a system-generated email request to submit an on-line reference so he or she

 should make sure that the request is not discarded as spam.

 - Recommenders should comment in detail about the accomplishments, training and experience that qualify the applicant for a degree and

 career in epidemiology and public health.
 Evaluation of the applicant's health science research experience is especially helpful, if

 - Clinical residency or fellowship references are inadequate, as are references that are only general in nature.